isem1/GSensorTest3d/docs/Building with CMake.md

 # Building with CMake

   - Install Qt Framework, install CMake.
-Create or add to existing environment variable CMAKE_PREFIX_PATH path to Qt root directory( for instance, if  you've installed  Qt on C drive - the root directory would be __C:\Qt__
+Create or add to existing environment variable CMAKE_PREFIX_PATH path to Qt root directory( for instance, if  you've installed  Qt on C drive - the root directory would be __C:/Qt__
   - Don't forget to install x32 or x64 compiler (for example  MSVC 2015/2017 )and add  it's path to environment variable PATH.
   - Download sources and create folder __build__ with subfolders __x32__ and __x64__
 ## Configure x64 version